 The American Mega Millions lottery commands the attention of lotto fans from around the world with the enormity of its jackpots and prizes.
-Mega Millions holds the world record for both of the biggest lottery wins: $656 million won in March 2012 and the $648 million, following a record 21 rollovers, in December 2013.
-It has also distributed $390 million in 2007 and $380 million in 2011.
+Mega Millions holds the world record for the second and third biggest lottery jackpots of all time: $656 million won in March 2012 and the $648 million, following a record 21 rollovers, in December 2013.
+Other huge jackpots include $414 million in 2014, $380 million in 2011, and $390 million in 2007.
 Mega Millions’ wide range of secondary prize divisions increases the possibility of players taking home a win and contributes to its universal popularity.

 Mega Millions History